pc-101/Snake-Game/README.md

 Here is a screenshot of what this project looks like (so far):
 ![screenshot](../master/screenshots/snake1.png?raw=true)

-Credit for images goes to FamTrinli: https://yadi.sk/d/uqz1HerKrKWjV
+Credit for the white and green block textures goes to FamTrinli: https://yadi.sk/d/uqz1HerKrKWjV
+(The blue block was a simple recoloring in photoshop)